noahehall/theBookOfNoah/architecture/_functional_programming.md

 	- polymorphic functions
 		- i.e. duck typing
 		- use references to base tyeps (e.g. Person) to work on objects of derived types (e.g. student)
+	- immmutable values
+		- all primitives
+		- including objects/functions that are pure

 # declarative vs imperative